 Gain clinical and supervisory skills to ethically treat a variety of clinical issues and presenting problems.

 Faculty members have diverse clinical and research interests.

 Faculty members are recognized at the national level for their scholarly work.

 Financial support for travel to national and state conferences is often provided.

 The academic environment supports the development of quantitative and qualitative research skills.

 You should apply for admission to the Ph.D. program in Human Development and Family Science and complete the supplemental MFT Information (application form).
 Qualified students will be invited to an on-campus interview prior to admission to the MFT program.
 Students interested in a Master's degree in MFT should check www.aamft.org for a listing of accredited MFT Master's programs.

-Most students complete the HDFS Ph.D. program and MFT emphasis within 4-10 years.
+Most students complete the HDFS Ph.D. program and MFT emphasis within 5 years with a minimum time of 4 years and maximum time of 10 years.

 The MFT Program is only available at the doctoral level; we do not offer a master’s degree in Marriage and Family Therapy.